 The testing effect demonstrates that retrieving information from memory produces stronger learning than repeated studying.
 Each retrieval attempt strengthens the memory trace and creates additional retrieval routes, making future access more reliable.
 This principle applies whether retrieval occurs through formal tests, self-quizzing, or informal recall exercises.

 Research shows the testing effect produces benefits beyond simple memorisation.
-Retrieval practice improves , helping learners accurately judge their knowledge levels.
+Retrieval practise improves , helping learners accurately judge their knowledge levels.
 It also enhances transfer, enabling learners to apply knowledge in new contexts more effectively than those who only studied the material.

 Advanced Applications of Productive Challenges